rfitak/Circular_Biology/README.md

 [Pill bug lab exercise](./Pill_Bug_Lab.md)

+[Pill bug lab handout](./handout.pdf) - this handout can help introduce and guide student participating in this activity.
+It includes spaces for recording data and observations in addition to critical thinking questions.

 [A printable (8.5" x 11") orientation arena can be found here](./Orientation-Arena.pdf).

 [An example Powerpoint lecture on magnetoreception can be downloaded here](./Sensory_Biology_7-31-2017.pptx)